 - A glass lid is included in the package.

 - Nicely polished.

-- Cooking on a stainless steel surface prevents food from discoloring or altering its flavor.
+- Stainless steel prevents food from discoloring or changing flavor.

 - A lifetime warranty is included.